lunacodes/Resources-Master-List/README.md

 # Resources-Master-List
-A master list of my favorite resources for easy reference
+A central place for my favorite resources